Philips Hue Announces New Wall Switch Module, Dimmer Switch, and Outdoor Light Bar

 Users can select light scenes in the Hue app and customize how the switch functions to personalize the ambience of their home.
 The module includes power on and off switches, dimmer controls, and a button that lets users cycle through their favorite scenes.
 Like the module it replaces, the new dimmer switch also includes a removable remote.

-In addition, Philips Hue has launched a new outdoors lighting system.
-The Amaranth is an ambient LED strip for use on blank walls in gardens or on balconies.
+In addition, Philips Hue has launched a new outdoors lighting system: The Amarant is an ambient LED strip for use on blank walls in gardens or on balconies.
 It features a wall washing effect with a vibrant light that's intensified by the metal shield.
-The Amaranth also integrates with existing Hue low-voltage outdoors products such as the Hue Lily, Hue Calla, or Hue Outdoor Lightstrip.
+The Amarant also integrates with existing Hue low-voltage outdoors products such as the Hue Lily, Hue Calla, or Hue Outdoor Lightstrip.
+Philips Hue is also updating its Appear outdoor wall light with a brushed stainless steel finish and easier installation.

-The new wall module will be available in the summer costing $40, while the new dimmer switch will be available for $24.99 on the Philips Hue website soon from February 23.
+There's no U.S. pricing yet for the Appear, but the new wall module will be available in the summer costing $40, the new dimmer switch will be available for $24.99 from February 23, and the Amarant costs $169.99 and will be available from March 2.